juicedata/juicefs/docs/en/tutorials/aws.md

 - Amazon S3 Standard: general-purpose storage for frequently accessed data
 - Amazon S3 Standard_IA: for data that is long-term stored but infrequently accessed
-- Amazon S3 Glacier: for archiving data for long term
+- Amazon S3 Glacier: for long-term data archiving

 Amazon S3 Standard classes is usually recommended for using JuiceFS because other classes may cost additional fee when retrieving data.